Marc Andreessen, a well-known Internet entrepreneur and venture capitalist, once said new technology tends to go through a 25-year adoption cycle.

 - Greg Brannon, director of automotive engineering, AAA

 “In fact, driving skills need to evolve right now,” Brannon said in an interview with Lytx.
 For the next few decades, the world’s roads will be a mix of vehicles with varying degrees of automation.
 This transition period, from human control to fully autonomous, will require drivers to learn how to safely operate vehicles equipped with new technologies as they roll out.
-(For more information on this subject, read our two-part “Autonomous Vehicle Essentials” series: “Levels of Automation” and “Impact on Drivers, Fleets and the Industry.”)
+(For more information on this subject, read our two-part “Autonomous Vehicle Essentials” series: “Levels of Automation”

 In some instances, even commercial drivers might rely too much on automated technology, said Lytx VP of Safety Services Del Lisk.
 In adapting to the steady integration of automated technology into their vehicles, such as lane departure technology, “they may get too comfortable with the technology and take their eyes off the road for extended periods of time,” Lisk said.
 “We see this occur in our reviewed videos -- the driver may look up when the warning alert sounds, correct the vehicle in the lane, and then return to complacency or distraction.
 As a vehicle has more driver-assist technologies, drivers may actually take more risks.”